Open problems in PDE models for knowledge-based animal movement via nonlocal perception and cognitive mapping: Introduction

 Consequently, our goals are the following.
-First, we will introduce some of the existing models as they appear within the framework reaction-diffusion-advection equations or systems.
-This will provide valuable context for less familiar readers, while also providing motivation for more familiar researchers looking to extend these models in a meaningful way.
-In doing so, we hope to provide a reasonable amount of detail into the motivation behind the inclusion of certain modelling aspects, and how they connect with real world phenomena in an intuitive way.
-This will allow us to retain the level of realism we desire through a careful consideration of available mechanisms and how they manifest in the existing literature.
-Second, we will discuss some of the predictions made and insights gained (in a biological sense) from each model in a more mathematical setting.
-This closes the figurative loop through a final connection between the mathematical constructions and the biological implications of each.
-As a secondary goal, we will include some generalizations and new model formulations along the way.
-In doing so, we hope to compare and contrast these existing models so as to motivate and provide scaffolding to future researchers for further exploration of this exciting and still growing area of research, biologically and mathematically.
+First, we will introduce some of the existing models within the framework of reaction-diffusion-advection equations.
+This will provide valuable context for less familiar readers, {and} motivation for more familiar researchers looking to extend these models in a meaningful way. {W}e hope to provide a reasonable amount of detail into the motivation behind the inclusion of certain modelling aspects, and how they connect with {natural phenomena in ecosystems} in an intuitive way.
+Second, we will discuss some of the predictions made and insights gained (in a biological sense) from each model {through mathematical analysis}.
+This closes the figurative loop through a connection between the mathematical constructions and the biological implications of each. {Throughout}, we will include generalizations and new formulations along the way. {We} compare and contrast {these new and} existing models so as to motivate and provide scaffolding to future researchers for further exploration of this exciting and still growing area of research, biologically and mathematically.